Combat

 Lighter, more nimble combatants can avoid getting hit by anticipating angles of fire and Dodging.
 Your Dodge Factor is calculated as the sum of your Perception and Agility.
 The number of times you can Dodge in a Turn is limited by your Reactions (Minimum 1) and capped by your Armour Reaction Cap.

-Heavy Armours have a Cap of Zero, Medium Armours Three, Light Armours Five.
+Heavy Armours have a Cap of Zero, Medium Armours Three, Light Armours Five, No armour no cap but generally no DR either.
 As you gain training with different Corporations, you will learn how to improve your Dodge Factor.

-Failing to Dodge an attack is resolved normally, the GM will roll the damage, deduct your armours DR and apply the rest of the pass-though damage to the player.
+Failing to Dodge an attack is resolved normally, the GM will roll the damage, deduct your armours DR (if any) and apply the rest of the pass-though damage to the player.

 If you succeed by more than 5 you can reposition yourself as part of your Dodge.
 For every 2 points by which you Exceed the AN you can move one square.